Data Integration Via Analysis of Subspaces (DIVAS): Methodology

 Further discussion of the modeling assumptions for DIVAS requires notation for describing different collections of data blocks in detail.
 Consider the power set $2^{\{1,\dots,K\}}$ as a set of index sets, where each element $\ib\in2^{\{1,\dots,K\}}$ represents a particular collection of data block indices.
 Each $\ib$ indexes a shared structure among the data blocks $\Xb_k$ with $ k\in\ib$.
 Denote by $|\ib|$ the cardinality of $\ib$.

-We impose additional structure on each signal matrix $\Ab_k,\ k=1\ldots,K$ to model the partially-shared structure across the data blocks.
-We assume $\Ab_k$ is formed via a sum of low-rank signal matrices, each of which corresponds to the joint structure shared between the collection of blocks indicated by the index $\ib$:
+In order to define structure partially-shared across the data blocks, we decompose the signal matrices $\Ab_k,\ k=1\ldots,K$ into a sum of low-rank signal matrices, each of which corresponds to the joint structure shared between the collection of blocks indicated by the index $\ib$: